Comprehensive Tree Care Strategies for Urban Environments

 Preventing Damage

-The long-term health and survival of urban trees require effective damage prevention.
+The long-term health and survival of urban trees requires effective damage prevention.
 Tree guards are protective barriers that are placed around the base of a tree to safeguard it from damage caused by lawn mowers, weed whackers, and other mechanical equipment.

 Additionally, they help protect the tree from animals, pests, and other environmental factors.